Best beginner DAWs 2024: Easy-to-use digital audio workstations for beginners

 (Image credit: Future)

-Aside from making sure your computer meets the minimum system requirements for RAM, processor speed and hard disk space, choosing the right level of DAW is important if you’re a beginner.
-Many offer free or trial versions, so you can try these first to see whether or not that particular beginner DAW is the best one for you.
-However, we’ve tended to focus this guide mainly on the mid-range, paid versions that offer a little bit more to get your teeth into for a much lower outlay than the full, pro versions.
+Luckily, many of the major DAWs you’ll come across offer free or trial versions, so you can try these first to see whether or not a given app is the best one for you.
+This guide is focused mainly on mid-level, paid versions that offer a little bit more to get your teeth into, and for a much lower outlay than the full, pro versions.

 Find out more about how we test music gear and services at MusicRadar.